It all starts with volatile

 Programming,

-also documents the three valid use cases for volatile
+also documents the three valid use cases for volatile.
+The

 trouble with volatile focuses on kernel